bluedreamer/pdfimages_combine/README.md

 Creates a script to combine images and masks extracted from pdf by pdfimages.
 Images are copied with stripping to remove metadata to make them deterministic, otherwise there is a timestamp in them when they are extracted from the PDF which is annoying.

 # Needed packages
-dnf install poppler-utils cmake gcc-c++
+dnf install poppler-utils cmake gcc-c++ ImageMagick fdupes

 # Build Instructions
     git submodule init